 Things to do in the local area?

 Nearby historic Market Bosworth hosts a small but selective number of independent shops, tea rooms and cafes together with several high end restaurants, a hotel and a number of B & B's as well its own award winning County Park and a marina on the Ashby de la Zouch Canal.
 The Battlefield Railway line has stations at Market Bosworth, Shackerstone and Shenton where a local glass blower also has her studio.
 Bosworth Water Park with its sailing lake is also popular with day visitors and also has a camping and caravan park on site.
-There are a number of other attractions a little further afield including Twycross Zoo and the 1620s House and Garden at Donington le Heath.
+There are a number of other attractions a little further afield including Twycross Zoo and the 1620s House & Garden at Donington le Heath.